Kenneth Lonergan: 2010–present: Career expansion

-2017–present

 Lonergan adapted the E.M.
 Forster novel Howards End into a 2017 miniseries of the same name for BBC/Starz starring Hayley Atwell and Matthew Macfadyen.
 When addressing the challenges of adapting the novel to screen he told The Times of London, “You don’t want to be apologizing for a book that was written in 1910, nor do you want to be writing material whose main purpose is to tell the audience that you don’t agree with these views".

 In March 2018, a second play of his, Lobby Hero was revived on Broadway, this time starring Chris Evans, Michael Cera, Brian Tyree Henry, and Bel Powley at the Helen Hayes Theatre.
 Leah Greenblatt of Entertainment Weekly wrote, "Lobby is still a smart, thoughtful piece of work, fairy-dusted by the starry presence of its celebrated cast".
 The play received a nomination for the Tony Award for Best Revival of a Play.
 Cera and Tyree Henry were also nominated for their performances.

-Later that year, In September 2018 a third show of his, The Waverly Gallery, was revived on Broadway starring Elaine May, Lucas Hedges, Joan Allen, David Cromer, and Michael Cera at the John Golden Theatre.
-Greg Evans of Deadline Hollywood praised the production but highlighted May writing, "this production will be remembered for the stunning Elaine May.
+In September 2018 a third show of his, The Waverly Gallery, starring Elaine May, Lucas Hedges, Joan Allen, David Cromer, and Michael Cera, was revived at the John Golden Theatre.
+Greg Evans of Deadline Hollywood praised the production but highlighted May saying, "this production will be remembered for the stunning Elaine May.
 She’s so good here that there are moments you’ll swear she isn’t acting.
 Did she really forget that line?
 It feels a privilege to watch this legend transform Lonergan’s meditation on dignity, regret and ungraspable memory into something indelible and lasting."
 The production received a nomination for the Tony Award for Best Revival of a Play.
-Elaine May won the Tony Award for Best Actress in a Play.
+May won the Tony Award for Best Actress in a Play.

-During this time Lonergan took small supporting roles in projects such as Noah Baumbach's absurdist comedy-drama White Noise (2022) and the Netflix thriller miniseries Ripley (2024).
+During the early 2020s, Lonergan took small supporting roles in projects such as Noah Baumbach's absurdist comedy-drama White Noise (2022) and the Netflix thriller miniseries Ripley (2024).
 In 2024, Lonergan's play Hold On to Me Darling was revived off-Broadway starring Adam Driver at the Lucille Lortel Theatre.
+In 2026 it was announced Longergan's return to film directing with Tomorrow Is a Drag starring Adam Driver, Aubrey Plaza, Vanessa Kirby, and Matthew Broderick.